RiyaRoseJames/TechMates_SchedulerBot/README.md

 ## Introduction
 A discord meeting scheduler bot that schedules meeting by collecting the required data from the user and schedules the meet.
-This bot is designed in a such a way that when the user gives the command "bot meetingName emailId time" the bot will schedule a meet in the specified time for the given email id with the given meeting name.
+This bot is designed in such a way that when the user gives the command "bot meetingName emailId time" the bot will schedule a meet in the specified time for the given email id with the given meeting name.

+## Stack Used
+* Python
+* Discord Server
+* Google Calender API

-## API References
+## Set Up
-abcd
+* Create Discord bot token
+* Make the bot online
+* Add the necessary features to the bot
+* Connect it to a google calender API

 ## Appendix
 The bot will be able to collect the basic details from the user to schedule the meet.
-If the scheduling is done right,then the user gets the scheduled meet details.
+If the scheduling is done right,then the user gets the scheduled meet details.The bot schedules the meet in google calender and gives a successfully scheduled message to the user.

 ## Authors
 - [@Devalakshmy](https://github.com/Devalakshmy)